 What is NFC?
 What does NFC mean?

-NFC stands for Near Field Communication, and, essentially, it’s a set of close-range, low-power wireless communication standards.
-NFC allows electronic devices to establish two-way radio communication with each other, using complementary technologies such as Bluetooth or WiFi.
+NFC stands for Near Field Communication, and essentially, it’s a set of close-range, low-power wireless communication standards.
+NFC allows electronic devices to establish two-way radio communication with each other using complementary technologies such as Bluetooth or WiFi.
 NFC is a wireless technology that will work within a few centimeters of another NFC-enabled device.

 How does NFC work?

-You have probably heard about RFID or Radio-Frequency Identification.
+NFC works by touching two devices or placing them close to each other at distances less than 4 inches or 10 centimeters.
+You’ve probably heard of RFID or Radio-Frequency Identification.
 The most widespread use of RFID tags is in credit cards.
 If your credit card supports contactless payment, that’s because it has an RFID tag in it, and retail stores can read the information on it to charge you.

-NFC is a technology similar to RFID, but with the crucial difference that, while RFID chips can only be read, NFC also lets your device transmit and receive information from other NFC-enabled devices.
+NFC is a technology similar to RFID, but with the crucial difference that while RFID chips can only be read, NFC also lets your device transmit and receive information from other NFC-enabled devices.
 Therefore, while NFC and RFID are similar, they are not the same thing.

 What is an NFC tag?